 Best Experience in Victoria, British Columbia

-Riding the seaplane around Victoria harbor for a scenic birds eye view of the islands and Gulf was an unique experience.
+Riding the seaplane around Victoria harbor for a scenic birds-eye view of the islands and Gulf was a unique experience.
 We took the panorama tour on the Harbour Air which departs from Victoria’s Inner Harbor.
 This half-hour trip is an ideal introduction to seaplane aviation and includes spectacular vistas of downtown Victoria and the Strait of Juan de Fuca, with the Olympic Mountains in the distance.
-We had two little kiddos an a claustrophobic man with motion sickness.
-Although the ride was a little bumpy Mr.Suburbia endured it and enjoyed the panoramic view while a clutching a sick bag in case he needed it.
-The splash down back on the water on the harbor brought the squeals from the kiddos.
+We had two little kiddos and a claustrophobic man with motion sickness.
+Although the ride was a little bumpy Mr.Suburbia endured it and enjoyed the panoramic view while clutching a sick bag in case he needed it.
+The splashdown back on the water on the harbor brought the squeals from the kiddos.

-You can easily spent the whole day at Butchart Garden – our tummies full from the sandwiches and pastries at high tea, we wandered around the gardens, looking , smelling and photographing the flowers.
+After a wonderful tea, our tummies full of the sandwiches and pastries at high tea, we wandered around the gardens, looking, smelling and photographing the flowers.

 Have you been to Victoria and the Butchart gardens?